forcedotcom/Analytics-Cloud-Dataset-Utils/README.md

-#  Salesforce.com Analytics Cloud DatasetUtils
+#  Wave DatasetUtils

-Salesforce.com Analytics Cloud DatasetUtils is a reference implementation of the Analytics cloud External data API.
+Wave DatasetUtils is a reference implementation of the Analytics cloud External data API.

 ## Downloading DatasetUtils